The Supplementing with iodine and the fear that accompanies it is due to poor execution and not the nutrient itself.

 Boron – This nutrient has proven to be beneficial in the removal of fluoride from the body.
 It has also shown a positive impact on the NADPH Oxidase and ATPase processes within the cells.

-Beta Carotene 25,000 iU – For some individuals who supplement in iodine, their menstrual cycles or hormones may become imbalanced.
-Supplementing with higher doses of Beta Carotene can assist in maintaining proper balance.
+Vitamin A (not beta carotene) 25,000 iU – For some individuals who supplement in iodine, their menstrual cycles or hormones may become imbalanced.
+Supplementing with higher doses of Vitamin A can assist in maintaining proper balance.
 Research has also shown that it may help to upregulate NIS gene expression to increase iodine uptake.
 While research has been done on radioactive forms of iodine, it may also equate to the non-radioactive forms as well since the radioactivity is not a key element in its benefits.

 Over the last 9 years of supporting both the Yahoo Iodine group and the Facebook Iodine group with thousands of members, I have seen that when the full protocol is implemented amazing benefits are realized.
 It also helps to mitigate the issues seen by many practitioners that causes them to sound the alarm bells.
 When iodine is supplied in isolation it can be problematic.